vennligst/example/README.md

-# Welcome to my index of formal and informal assignments for my DATA 100 - Wicked Problems
+# Welcome to my Index of formal and informal assignments for my DATA 100 - Wicked Problems

 ## Informal Responses